Back to all posts

 Mexico City neighborhood choice map for comparing Roma Norte, Condesa, Narvarte, Polanco, and other bases before a World Cup stay.

-World Cup travel creates a weird planning bias.
-You look at the map, find the stadium, and assume the closest apartment is the smartest apartment.
+World Cup travel creates a planning bias.
+You look at the stadium, then everything else gets judged by distance from that point.

-For everyone else, the stay has more moving parts:
+For everyone staying more than a couple of nights, the trip has more moving parts:

 • airport arrival and departure